Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 Their plans and offerings are pretty similar to one another, just not exactly the same.

-Maybe the most important difference to note is that both companies offer different country availability for their regional plans.
+Maybe the most important difference to note is that there’s different country availability for their regional plans.
 It would be worth going through their website/app to find the plans that best fit your needs and check the country availability.

-Asia eSIMs Review: Testing on our Southeast Asia Digital Nomad Trip
+Asia eSIMs Review: Testing on our Asia Digital Nomad Trips

-We’re happy to report that our eSIMs have worked great for our travels in Singapore, Vietnam, and Thailand.
+We’re happy to report that our eSIMs have worked great for our travels in Singapore, Vietnam, Thailand, and Japan.

 The process to purchase and install our eSIMs and their respective plans was smooth.

-Here was the breakdown of plans from Airalo and Nomad for the SE Asia region.
+Here was the breakdown of plans from Saily, Airalo, and Nomad for the Asia region.
 You’ll also notice that I added T-Mobile’s options for international data passes, as they are our US cellular company:

-*Regional plan.
-Airalo offers access to 13 SE Asian countries for these options.

 **Regional plan.
+Airalo offers access to 18 Asian countries for these options.

-Nomad offers access to 7 SE Asian countries + Australia and New Zealand for a total of 9 for the above prices.
+***Regional plan.
+Nomad offers access to 12 Asian countries + Australia and New Zealand for the above prices.

 ****One country per plan.

 Important note: Prices, data options, and availability change all the time with both companies.
-What you see above was what was available to us at the time of writing (02/2023).
+What you see above was what was available to us at the time of our update (08/2025).

 Here are the Asian countries covered by both Airalo and Nomad: